 When was VAR used for the first time?

-Tobias Stieler was helped by Dr. Drees, the very first VAR for a Bundesliga game, when Bayern Munich kicked off the league season with a 3-1 win at home to Bayer Leverkusen.
-The VAR was called on 12 times in the match, including spotting a foul by Leverkusen's Charles Aranguiz on Robert Lewandowski that led to a penalty being awarded to Bayern that otherwise would not have been given.
+Tobias Stieler was helped by Dr. Jochen Drees, the very first VAR for a Bundesliga game, when Bayern Munich kicked off the 2017/18 league season with a 3-1 win at home to Bayer Leverkusen.
+The VAR was called on 12 times in the match, helping to spot a foul by Leverkusen's Charles Aranguiz on Robert Lewandowski that led to a penalty being awarded to Bayern that otherwise would not have been given.

 Watch: Referee Tobias Stieler reflects on his historic use of VAR